DidoMarchet/craft-commerce-headless-sdk/README.md

 ## Payment Module

 Handle payments, including support for 3D Secure and other gateway integrations.
-This module streamlines the process of initiating and completing payments in Craft CMS Commerce.
+This module streamlines the process of initiating and completing payments in Craft Commerce.

 - [Installation](./doc/PAYMENT.md#installation)
 - [Methods](./doc/PAYMENT.md#methods)